Vurhd0/Antz-ai-Dynamic-Developers/SETUP.md

 1. **No .env file needed** - The app will use default values
 2. **No Firebase credentials needed** - The app will run in mock mode (operations will be logged but not persisted)
-3. **No Upstash Redis needed** - Caching will be disabled
-4. **No Google Maps API needed** - Distance calculations will return None (you'll need to handle this in your app)
+3. **No Google Maps API needed** - Distance calculations will return None (you'll need to handle this in your app)

 ## Start the Server